 Name and Sector of Client:

-The client Client is a giant in Agri-tech and agri-business sector spanning services pan-India.
+The Client is a giant in Agri-tech and agri-business sector spanning services pan-India.
 Their service includes:

 Environment Details